RensTillmann/super-forms/docs/register-login-add-on.md

 You should now see all settings that relate to registering a new user.
 Configure them as you see fit.

-In case you enable the option to send an activation email to the user, you must make sure you added the `Activation Code` element to your login form.
-This is where the user will enter the activation code to verify their account.
+In case you enable the option to send an verification email to the user, you must make sure you added the `Activation Code` element to your login form.
+This is where the user will enter the verification code to verify their account.
 It is also important to setup the correct `Login page URL` or the user wouldn't be redirected to the login form correctly through the tag `{register_login_url}`.

+It is also possible to manually approve registrations.
+If this is the case you will want to change the `User login status after registration` from `Active (default)` to `Pending`.
+Please understand that this isn't the same thing as the email verification.

 ?> **Important:** Your form must contain a password field exactly named `user_pass` or a random password will be generated instead.
 Also make sure to exclude the password field from being saved in Contact Entries, and Exclude it from E-mails.
 There is no need to send the password, and it can only cause a security risk.
 However Super Forms gives you this possibility, you are free to do with the data as you please.